BrandonTang89/Optimal-Grouping/README.md

 <h3>Mechanism (Attempting to be less technical)</h3>
 <ul>
-  <li>Each guest lists a set of people they are comfortable with and how comfortable they are with that person.</li>
+  <li>Each guest lists a set of people they are comfortable with and how comfortable they are with that person (integar values only).</li>
   <li>The sum of comfort that a person has towards others is 1</li>
   <li>If 2 people are in the same group, their comfort towards each other is added to the total comfort for that permutation</li>
   <li>The algorithm bruteforces permutations of the groups such that the total comfort for the guests is max</li>